 - a summary of the main barriers to educational achievement faced by eligible pupils at the school

-- how you’ll spend the pupil premium to address those barriers and the reasons for that approach
+- how you’ll spend the pupil premium to overcome those barriers and the reasons for that approach

-- how you’ll measure the impact of the pupil premium
+- how you’ll measure the effect of the pupil premium

 - the date of the next review of the school’s pupil premium strategy

 For the previous academic year, you must include: